Ivanlxw/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 Li, K., Mai, F., Shen, R., & Yan, X. (2020).
 [Measuring corporate culture using machine learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256608). _Review of Financial Studies_, forthcoming.

 The code is tested in Ubuntu 18.04 and macOS Catalina.

+## FastText
+This repository was forked to improve on the author's existing implementation as part of a project assigned during my stint as a Research Assistant.

+While exploring the repository as prelimiary work for a project, word2vec model was unable to  Facebook's [FastText](https://research.fb.com/blog/2016/08/fasttext/) model, which looks at the n-grams making up the words rather than whole words.
+This allows for words that aren't in the corpus to be vectorized.

+To implement fastText instead of word2vec:
+- Run `python clean_and_train.py --mode=fasttext` in step 2 of "Running the Code"
+- Run `python create_unseen_dict.py` instead of `python create_dict.py` in step 3 of "Running the Code".

 ## Requirement
 The code requres